 Symptoms are very similar to tendonitis.
 The affected tendons are usually painful when moved or touched.
 Even a small movement of the joint near the tendon may cause severe pain.
 Stiffness and restricted movement in the affected area may also occur.
 The skin over the tendon may be warm and red, and sometimes a tender lump may appear.
 The tendon sheaths may be visibly swollen from the accumulation of fluid and inflammation, or they may remain dry and rub against the tendons, causing a grating sensation or a sound that can be heard with a stethoscope when the joint is moved.

-A better approach is to treat the degenerated tendon with Prolotherapy.
+What does a degenerated tendon need?
+Regeneration!
+This is why Prolotherapy (“Prolo” for proliferative injection therapy) is the ideal treatment for tendon injuries, especially chronic cases.
+Prolotherapy injections at the site of the tendon attachments, as well as any tender or lax ligaments that also support our joints, offers excellent results.
+The Prolotherapy solutions trigger the body’s immune/healing components to concentrate on the area.
+This surge of blood flow to the area gives the tendon/ligaments a second chance at healing.
+In our office, we typically see that, three to six treatments are needed, in total.
+A better approach is to treat the degenerated tendon with .
 In addition, treating the ligaments in the affected joint with Prolotherapy can also be very effective.
-This is because tendons and ligaments reciprocally affect one another, with the injury of a tendon causing ligament stress and laxity, and ligament laxity causing further tendon stress (see figure).
-It’s a vicious cycle that only Prolotherapy can end.
-After Prolotherapy has effectively treated the tendinosis, the tendon reverts back to its tendonitis condition, which, as explained on the tendonitis treatment page, benefits from MEAT treatment.
-MEAT treatment consists of movement, exercise, analgesics and treatment, as well as herbal supplements.
+This is because tendons and ligaments reciprocally affect one another, with the injury of a tendon causing ligament stress and laxity, and ligament laxity causing further tendon stress.
+It’s a vicious cycle that Prolotherapy can end.
 This approach will encourage the damaged tissues to heal as quickly as possible, restoring the tendons and ligaments back to their pre-injury state over time.